 “Patience is a Virtue” – Bible or Not?

 But does the quote patience is a virtue come from the Bible?
 Learn about the origin of today’s quote.

-There’s a song from back in the 60’s that quite possibly could have been inspired by today’s quote: Simon and Garfunkel released I Am a Rock (I Am an Island) in 1966.
+There’s a song from back in the 60’s that quite possibly could have been inspired by today’s quote: Simon and Garfunkel released I Am a Rock (I Am an Island) in 1966 (video included in this post).
 The song takes the defiant position that a man can be an island, in contrast to the quote “no man is an island”.
 It’s a song about loneliness and one way to deal with it.
 But is the idea that no man is an island Biblical?

 “No Man is an Island Entire of Itself.” – John Donne’s Meditation no. 17 – 1624

 In the Bible we do find passages that support this idea.
 In the Book of Hebrews…

 Today’s Bible or Not quote is well-known contemporary wisdom, but its origin goes back to ancient times.
 A universal concept throughout history is the idea to do those thing which are good, and to shun those things which are evil.
 The maxim of the 3 Wise Monkeys conveys this concept in a very simplified visual.

 “Hear no evil, speak no evil, see no evil.” – Bible or Not?

 No, the proverb of the 3 wise monkeys is not from the Bible but it is supported by the Bible.
 The origin of the quote, as depicted by the above ancient carving, goes back to…